httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 Unacceptable certificates (expired, revoked, or insufficient to satisfy the request) are not treated as stream or connection errors.
 This is typically not an indication of a protocol failure.
-Servers SHOULD process requests without the certificate, likely resulting in a "4XX"-series status code in the response.
+Servers SHOULD process requests with the indicated certificate, likely resulting in a "4XX"-series status code in the response.
 Clients SHOULD establish a new connection in an attempt to reach an authoritative server.

 # Required Domain Certificate Extension {#extension}